-To comply with the wealth tax, each year Norwegians must report to the tax authority the value of all real and financial assets holdings as of the end of the previous calendar year.
-Data on traded financial assets, for a broad spectrum of assets categories, are reported (at their market value) directly by the financial institution that has the assets in custody (e.g., a mutual fund or a deposit bank).
-This has two main advantages: first, given the administrative nature of the data, financial assets are measured with virtually no error; second, because they are reported by a third party, the scope for tax evasion is absent.
+The evolution of stock market participation and the share of risky assets in household portfolios financial assets, for a broad spectrum of assets categories, are reported (at their market value) directly by the financial institution that has the assets in custody (e.g. a mutual fund or a deposit bank).
+This has two main advantages: first, financial assets are measured with virtually no error; secondly, because they are reported by a third party, the scope for tax evasion is absent.
 For stocks of non-listed and non-traded companies, asset valuation is based on annual reports submitted to the tax authority by the companies themselves.
 If the tax authority finds the proposed evaluation unrealistically low, it can start a formal audit process, which limits the scope for undervaluation.